networktocode/ntc-misc/cisco/yang/nxos-nc-yang-m1.md

 **For an introduction to NETCONF, YANG, and ncclient please see the learning labs focused on these technologies**

 ## Preparing the Switches

+**STOP:** You should ensure that the NXOS Sandbox lab is reserved before starting as it takes a few minutes to get started!

 ### Copying the Installation Packages to the Nexus Switches